aachraf94/odoo-clientspec-module/README.md

 ## Features
 - Custom client specification management
 - Requirements tracking
-- Integration with Odoo projects
-- Management of wholesale clients and their orders
+- Management of wholesale clients and their commands and assurances

 ## Installation
 1. Create a subdirectory named `clientspec` in the Odoo addons directory.